 The Other Actions section fulfills the statutory requirements of the Cranston-Gonzalez Housing Act's Comprehensive Housing Affordability Strategy.
 The Appendices include: Definitions, Acronyms and Abbreviations, Maps of Areas for Directed Assistance and Minority Populations, Index of Program Names, Dictionary of Program Description Variables and Resources for Prospective Homebuyers.

-The Proposed Consolidated Plan's public comment period began October 10, 2013 and ended November 8, 2013.
-Comments received by the end of the comment period (close of business) regarding the use of these federal funds were to be summarized and Agencies' responses incorporated into this document for submission to HUD.
-However, no comments were received during the comment period.
+The Proposed Consolidated Plan's public comment period begins July 10, 2014 and ends August 8, 2014.
+Comments received by the end of the comment period (close of business) regarding the use of these federal funds will be summarized and Agencies' responses incorporated into this document for submission to HUD.

-Written comments and any questions regarding the Consolidated Plan can be directed to:
+Any comments and questions regarding the Proposed 2014 Consolidated Plan can be directed to: